vivan-doshi/stock-exchange-thegame/stock_market_tycoon_rules.md

     - Buyback most effective when close to 50% threshold

 18. **Forgetting Buyback Price Rise**
-    - Stock price rises Rs 5 per 10,000 shares bought back
+    - Stock price rises $5 per 10,000 shares bought back
     - Factor this into your calculations
     - Can make buyback very expensive